More than ski tours

 Why the Lyngen Alps are the most magical place for ski touring - and what they mean to me personally

-Perhaps that's what makes this place so special for me: it's not just a place of work and longing, but also a part of my own life story.
+Perhaps that is what makes this region so special to me.
+It is not only where I work as a mountain guide, but also a place that has become part of my own story.

-• The snow cover is often more complex than in the Alps.
+- Maritime snow conditions are often more complex than in the Alps.

 at home in the north